 I keep thinking back to this moment.
 There are so many Americans who would bristle at the very idea that racism exists in the United States.
 It was bizarre, and refreshing, to have more informed conversations about the United States outside of our country.
 And it made the presentation difficult, to say the least; I worried I was repeating what the class already knew.

 The solution to this problem, I've realized, is to aim for dialogue instead of lectures.
-I stood and asked that about the class's perceptions about Moroccan cultural differences—Rif identity, for instance, or the Amazigh language.
+I stood and asked about the class's perceptions about Moroccan cultural differences—Rif identity, for instance, or the Amazigh language.
 They asked me more about the U.S.: Why Trump?
 What do Americans know about Morocco?